-Increase the number of sites for adult education and satellite Job 1 Career Centers.
-Who: Delgado Community College with manufactures, Job 1 When: Next five years Resources: State and private funds neighborhood libraries to include space for such facilities.
+Providing additional sites for adult education programs and satellite Job 1 Career Centers would expand access to career development services for adults, particularly those who live in neighborhoods that are distant from existing facilities.
+One option would be to design new neighborhood libraries to include space for such facilities.
 This could include classroom space and computer banks.
 Existing adult education programs and Job 1 would provide staffing, which would require additional funding.
 Additional costs could be minimized by recruiting volunteers for some functions such as computer literacy training, building on the volunteer ethos that has developed since Hurricane Katrina.
 Another possibility would be to outfit classrooms with distance learning equipment so that classes could be taught remotely with volunteer tutors on-site.